 After being elected or appointed a Director, if any Director fails to comply with any Director Qualification, as determined by the Board, then the Board shall remove the Director.
 The failure of any individual Director to comply with all Director Qualifications does not, in itself, invalidate any Board action.

 A. Nominating Committee Nominations.
 The Board shall appoint a Nominating Committee, to which each incumbent Director shall nominate a Member (“Nominating Committee”).
 Nominating Committee members may not be close relatives of any incumbent Director, or of any Cooperative Officer, employee, agent or representatives, or of any declared, probable or actively campaigning candidate.

 At least thirty (30) days prior to the Member Meeting at which Members are scheduled to elect Directors, the Nominating Committee shall:

-Decreasing the number of Directors or length of Director Terms may not shorten an incumbent Director’s Term.
+Decreasing the number of Directors or length of Director Terms may not shorten an incumbent Director’s Term without such Director’s written consent.
 Despite the expiration of a Director Term, the Director continues to serve until a new Director is elected, or until the number of Directors is decreased.
-Unless otherwise provided in these Bylaws, the Director Term of a Director filling a vacant Director’s position is the remaining unexpired Director Term of the vacant Director’s position.

 A Director may resign at any time by delivering written notice of resignation to the Board, Chairman, or Secretary.
 Unless the written notice of resignation specifies a later effective date, a Director’s resignation is effective upon the Board, Chairman, or Secretary receiving the written notice of resignation.
 If a Director’s resignation is effective at a later date, and if the successor Director does not take office until the effective date of the Director’s resignation, then the pending Director vacancy may be filled before the effective date of the Director’s resignation.